June 8 - 12, 2015

-The Institute will meet over five consecutive days on June 9 - 13, 2014 from 9:00 am to 4:00 pm, at Tufts University School of Medicine's Boston Health Sciences Campus, in the Sackler Center for Medical Education, Room 317.
+The Institute will meet over five consecutive days at Tufts University School of Medicine's Boston Health Sciences Campus, in the Sackler Center for Medical Education, Room 317.

 - Identify health literacy as an organizational/ systems problem that includes the skills of health care professionals and consumers.

 - Name audience-specific health literacy competencies and the curriculum content to address those competencies.

 - Write measurable health literacy learning objectives and an evaluation plan that includes outcome and process measures.

 - Outline a health literacy curriculum or educational program based on sound adult learning theory and effective teaching strategies.